Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 bulfm_: Once contained content for Bulgaria; has been merged with balkfm

 **Notes:
--Levantine Arab & Iranian (Persia) flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is "gbbf_" and will not change -The CMF trigger uses the older "grefm_" generic acronym; this will not change
+-The current mod acronym is GotB; my common prefix is "gbbf_" and will not change -The CMF trigger uses the older "grefm_" generic acronym; this will not change